 Do you plan to relocate to Poland?
 Is renting a flat still ahead of you?
 Are you about to sign an agreement?
-In this article you’ll get to know the most important formal aspects of a flat rental.
+In this guide, you’ll get to know the most important formal aspects of a flat rental.
 How to deal with utilities, fees, agreements, and all this stuff?
 These are the things you have to check before!

 Firstly, some basic but very important information about the rental time.
 Usually, the minimum rental time is 12 months and the price you see in the ad applies to such a rental period.
 Sometimes you may find information in the offer that the minimum rental time is 9 months – an academic year.
 But ask the landlord before signing the contract if it’s possible to rent for a shorter period of time.

 Also: don’t forget to ask your landlord what happens in case you end the contract earlier.
 According to Polish law, a lease with a termination date cannot be ended before the term.
 A good landlord should understand that many things may happen and let you end the contract earlier by a mutual agreement.
 Make sure that your landlord agrees to that before signing the contract.